 In May of 2012, Fr.
 McManus announced to the parishioners that Bishop Coleman asked him to become Moderator of the Curia, which is akin to being the Director of Operations of the apostolates and agencies, and coordinating their work in fulfilling the Bishop’s plans.
 Fr.
 Michael’s new position would be in addition to being Diocesan Chancellor, a position he held for seventeen years and would necessitate his leaving as Pastor of St. Ann’s.

 On June 27, 2012, Fr.
 John Murray, began his pastorate as the sixth pastor of St. Ann’s Parish.
-We look forward to his ministry and assure him of our prayers.
+On August 18, 2021, Fr.
+Murray was transferred to St. Mary’s Parish on Nantucket Island.